xcherryio/apis/goapi/xdbapi/docs/ProcessStartConfig.md

 `func (o *ProcessStartConfig) HasIdReusePolicy() bool`

 HasIdReusePolicy returns a boolean if a field has been set.

+### GetGlobalAttributeConfig

+`func (o *ProcessStartConfig) GetGlobalAttributeConfig() GlobalAttributeConfig`

+GetGlobalAttributeConfig returns the GlobalAttributeConfig field if non-nil, zero value otherwise.

+### GetGlobalAttributeConfigOk

+`func (o *ProcessStartConfig) GetGlobalAttributeConfigOk() (*GlobalAttributeConfig, bool)`

+GetGlobalAttributeConfigOk returns a tuple with the GlobalAttributeConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGlobalAttributeConfig

+`func (o *ProcessStartConfig) SetGlobalAttributeConfig(v GlobalAttributeConfig)`

+SetGlobalAttributeConfig sets GlobalAttributeConfig field to given value.

+### HasGlobalAttributeConfig

+`func (o *ProcessStartConfig) HasGlobalAttributeConfig() bool`

+HasGlobalAttributeConfig returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)